BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 Virtuoso, GraphDB, rdf4J, Apache Jena are bundles that include knowledge base, reasoning / query engines and  Java APIs.
 Pellet, FaCT++, and HermiT are reasoning engines that may be plugged into other products.
 Protégé and Topbraid Composer are knowledge editors; Topbraid Suite, PoolParty and Semafora are integrated environments that include knowledge editors and runtime-components.
 Examples for knowledge resources are WikiData, DBpedia, YAGO, CYC and GND.

+My experience is that RDF-based knowledge bases only provide sufficient performance for small-scale knowledge graphs.
+When confronted with large knowledge bases, I recommend different, industry-ready technology. *Labeled Property Graphs (LPG)* is a technology with similar expressive power than RDF/RDFS and SPARQL.
+However, LPG graph databases provide much better performance and scale to very large data volumes.
+Examples of tools are Neo4J, Amazon Neptune, Memgraph and RedisGraph.
+RDF files can be loaded into Neo4J.
+SPARQL queries can be converted into Cypher, the widely adopted query language of Neo4J.

 More products and details can be found in the appendix.

 ## Tips and Tricks